It's your choice

 Behind the Headlines

-Scaling media literacy in your school or 6th form college
+Scaling media literacy in your school or college

 Students and teachers participating in the programme will benefit from:

-• Ongoing virtual support for students as they deliver media literacy sessions to their peers alongside their teachers.
+• Virtual support for students before they deliver media literacy sessions to their peers alongside their teachers

-• Subsequent virtual reflection sessions for students up to one month after peer delivery.
+• Virtual reflection session for students up to one month after peer delivery

 Media literacy skills, knowledge and confidence are fundamental in being able to navigate our fast-paced digital world.
 Young people need to be inspired and supported to engage with the news and media they consume, understand how it is produced and develop the critical analysis skills to recognise mis and disinformation.